viktorkpkn/KP_LiquidGlass/README.md

 ![KP_LiquidGlass preview](Sample/KP_LiquidGlass_PreviewA-animated.webp)

 ## Overview
-This is an After Effects effect that renders Apple-style "Liquid Glass" from any layer's alpha, including text layers, but primarily Shape Layers.
+This is an After Effects effect that renders any layer's alpha as Glass (in the Apple style).
+This is not limited for only Shape Layers, Text Layers or any layer with alpha will work too.
 GPU accelerated, Metal on macOS, CUDA on PC.
 *The CPU render is currently a passthrough (will not be rendered at all) on both platforms.
 AMD's GPUs support currently WIP.*